jjallaire/draftpod/src/components/guide/articles/multi-player.md

 MTG Arena games should be initiated using the [Direct Challenge](https://mtgarena-support.wizards.com/hc/en-us/articles/360001447063-Direct-Challenge-FAQ) feature, which supports both best of 1 and best of 3 matches.

-Note that Direct Challenge requires 60 card decks, whereas in Draftpod you build 40 card decks.
-To bridge this gap, MTG Arena decklists produced by Draftpod automatically expand your 40 card deck to 60 cards.
+Note that Direct Challenge requires 60 card decks, whereas limited decks are 40 cards.
+To bridge this gap, MTG Arena decklists automatically expand your 40 card draft or sealed deck to 60 cards.
 For example, if you have 23 non-lands in your deck, 13 of them (selected at random) will be duplicated so that you end up with 36 non-lands.
 Note that the ratio between creatures and non-creatures in your deck will be preserved.

 ### Playing in Person

-In order to draft online and then play with physical cards, Draftpod needs to know exactly which cards you have in your cardpool.
+In order to draft online and then play with physical cards, you need to specify exactly which cards you have in your cardpool.
 There are a number of approaches to building cardpools, including:

 1. Including every card in the set (for example, 3 of each common, 2 of each uncommon, and 1 of each rare and mythic rare).
 This provides for great variety but it can be challenging to collect a complete set!